zker-themes/sparanoid.com/_app/_posts/note/2017-11-13-cloudfront-hsts.md

 };
 ```

 The above code snippet is straightforward: simply add the `Strict-Transport-Security` we need and return the modified header to edge nodes.
 Then you can publish a new version, create a CloudFront trigger using Distribution ID for the distribution you want to apply this header.
-Make sure to select `Viewer Response` for your Lambda function to listen for.
+Make sure to select `Origin Response` for your Lambda function to listen for.

 Once this is submitted new headers will take effect as expected: